HornetMM-Team/HornetMM/README.md

 - Settings
 - System Theme Support (Linux, MacOS, Windows)

-<h3>Installation (Source; Windows, Difficulty: Easy):</h3>
+###Installation (Source; Windows, Difficulty: Easy):

-- To install make sure you have <b>GIT</b> installed as it will be required in order to install all the source code, by default it installs "cloned" code inside of %userprofile% or your user folder,
+- To install make sure you have **GIT** installed as it will be required in order to install all the source code, by default it installs "cloned" code inside of %userprofile% or your user folder,
 - to install git (for windows) you will need to either run ```setx %WINGET% C:\<yourusername>\AppData\Local\Microsoft\WindowsApps\winget.exe``` (do this if typing winget gives error) restart your terminal and run ```winget install git.git```,
 - or go to [git's website](git-scm.com) and download git. if your downloading GIT from the website.
 - you will need to restart your computer to apply the PATH variables.